Dinner, drinks and disco: Salone del Mobile’s top entertainment installations

 Daniel's Café at Swarovski Palazzo

-The crystal giants are bringing a hint of its hometown to Milan this year with a pop-up Daniel’s Café.
-The Wattens-based eatery will be serving up Viennese patisserie to go alongside its glittering new collections.
-Menu highlights include a twist on Daniel Swarovski’s personal favourite, a cake with almonds, chocolate and blackberry jam, and flavoured macarons and praline chocolates.
+The crystal giants bought a hint of its hometown to Milan this year with a pop-up Daniel’s Café.
+The Wattens-based eatery served up Viennese patisserie to go alongside its glittering new collections.
+Menu highlights included a twist on Daniel Swarovski’s personal favourite, a cake with almonds, chocolate and blackberry jam, and flavoured macarons and praline chocolates.

 17- 22 April; The Courtyard at Palazzo Serbelloni, Corso Venezia 16; www.atelierswarovski.com